marcoboerner/ComicSplash/README.md

 ### Description
 Still under development.
 An app that fetches comics from an api with simple drag and pinch gestures.
 A favorites manager and persistent storage implemented with a local Realm.

 The app follows a similar concept of unidirectional data flow as does Redux/ReSwift.
+See image of concept further down.
 However there is no store, and there are two different kind of actions.
 Workflow Actions that either trigger a Workflow (Similar to Middleware with side effects) and Reducer Actions, which trigger a reducer that then changes the state with pure functions.
 Also besides the two actions I'm allowing the use of @Bindings to directly change the state.
 But only if it's a direct change like when changing a navigation or tab using a tags or id's.
 As soon as any logic is required it should be at least a Reducer Action.